 Isolating.
 No matter how well intentioned family and friends are, unless they’re in the same situation, it’s impossible to fully understand the impact that not having kids has on every aspect of life.

 I’ve been told, “I felt the same way before I got pregnant…” or “having children isn’t all it’s cracked up to be…” or “you can have my kids anytime…” People mean well (and no doubt what they’re saying is true), but those statements can actually be quite hurtful.
 For those of us who didn’t have a fair shot at having kids, we live in a world where we’re constantly reminded of what we don’t – and won’t – have.
 Even retired folks telling stories of grandchildren, or expressing how they can’t wait to be grandparents, is a pensive reminder of yet another milestone, decades away, that we won’t achieve.

 The phrase “infertility warrior” is commonly applied to women who succeed in overcoming infertility with the outcome of a baby.
-I can tell you from experience, that when you don’t even have the option of fertility treatments, you are no less of a warrior for surviving.
+I can tell you from experience, that when you don’t even have the option of fertility treatments, much less end up with a baby, you are no less of a warrior for surviving.
 The same is true for anyone – regardless of whether they want to and/or are able to have children – who finds themselves feeling alone and invalidated due to the relentless focus that society places on becoming a parent.

 Currently, women without children, ages 35 and older, make up between 15-20% of the U.S. population.
 The reasons for their childless – or childfree – status are as varied and complex as the women they apply to.
 I think this insight makes our community particularly special.
 Among the diverse range of stories and situations, we’re able to learn from one another and find unconditional acceptance – a kinship of sorts.
 I find this unity remarkable and something unique only to us.